 Established in 2010, the Graduate Student Mentorship Program (GMSP) facilitates and transforms the graduate student experience at UCR.
-GSMP supports 100 incoming graduate student mentees, half from the humanities, arts, and social sciences, and the other half in STEM fields.
+GSMP supports 80 incoming graduate student mentees, half from the humanities, arts, social sciences, and education, and the other half in STEM fields.
 Incoming mentees are assigned to both peer and faculty mentors in their own or a related discipline.
 Over the course of their first academic year, mentees gain access to support, advice, resources, and community as GSMP participants.

 The GSMP has four main goals: